-Office space planning is not just about having a cool design or reducing costs but more about productivity, culture, flexibility and most importantly the well-being and happiness of the occupiers.
+There are plenty of options to improve your coworking space.
+But before you get into brainstorming mode, you should realize one essential factor: Office space planning is not just about having a cool design or reducing costs but more about productivity, culture, flexibility, and most importantly the well-being and happiness of the occupiers.
 Coworking spaces are no exception.
 In fact, these priorities should be emphasized.

 Zoning is a very important concept in space planning.
 You should try to provide as many areas as possible for different purposes, such as:

 If you want to unleash the creativity of your tenants, you have to provide them with different zones.
 A change of your working spot even for a while can unleash some very good ideas.
 I love to work in a different place at least one day a week.
-Check out this Pinterest for some design inspirations.

 This is quite obvious but still, a lot of places do it wrong.
 There are rules that you should comply with in order for your members to feel good.
 The height of desks and chairs should be according to standards.
 Having a desk that is too short is not a good idea even if it looks good.
 Desks with adjustable heights are a great option.